TheLastCylon/ecosystem/documentation/examples/dice_roller/server.md

 Because the response DTO for a queued endpoint, is already defined!

-It is: `QueuedEndpointResponseDTO`
+It is: `BufferedEndpointResponseDTO`

 ## Conclusion

 All of the above boils down to three things you need to understand at this stage:
 1. Most of the time, you'll need two DTOs: A request and response DTO.
 2. Some of the time you'll use `EmptyDTO` as your request DTO.
-3. Yet fewer times you'll have only a request DTO, and use `QueuedEndpointResponseDTO` for the response.
+3. Yet fewer times you'll have only a request DTO, and use `BufferedEndpointResponseDTO` for the response.

 Now, let's move on and look at the [client](./client.md).